 - 5-Axis Machine: This is the one with most angles as it offers x, y, & z along with additional B and A axes.
 These are specialty CNC milling machines and if you need the most precision in a CNC mill, 5-axis is your go-to machine.

-The most commonly used ones are from 3-5 axis milling machines with the last one being the most accurate so it’s not recommended for high volume work.
+The most commonly used CNC milling machines are 3-5 axis milling machines with the last one being the most accurate.

 Vertical & Horizontal CNC Mill – What’s the Difference?